paulhhowells/magic-lantern/README.md

 * test on a Windows 8 device with simultaneous touch and mouse events
 * wrap in a Drupal 7 module
 * port Drupal 7 module to Drupal 8

+* touch feedback
+  * signal on touch start, perhaps followed by a fadeout and shape change
+  * signal on touch end and leaving button area

+* debug
+  * touch play pause control
+  * iphone retina ui graphics have stopped displaying

+* features
+  * add touch swipe to trigger next and previous
+  * when slide is (wrapped in) a link discover and present url